 The Alumni Association officers and Board of Directors met in April and decided to award a $2,000 scholarship to senior Abby Houston who will be attending UNH in the fall to study bio-medicine.
 Abby's ultimate goal is to be accepted into the UNH nursing program, become a nurse practitioner and, as a member of the Peace Corps, be stationed in a country where she can serve the less fortunate as a nurse.
 This scholarship, which was presented to Abby at the HHS awards night ceremony on May 24th, was made in memory of Pert Gaskill, a longtime HHS teacher and resident of Contoocook.

 Welcome to the official Hopkinton (NH) High School Alumni Association website!
 This is a FREE site so please don't be confused by other sites such as Alumni.com and Classmates.com that may ask you to sign up for a fee.
 These are commercial sites and although they may provide a way to connect with former classmates, that's about all they will do except take your money.
 SO BEWARE!
 However, if you have money you'd like to get rid of, we'll gladly accept donations to our Scholarship Fund or General Fund.

 We need your input to keep this website "fresh" otherwise we may be forced to make up "stuff".
-So please send us news of marriages, births, deaths, class reunions or other important and interesting events in your lives that you might be of interest to others.
-And check out the "Alumni Search" page and help us find missing alumni.
+So please send us news of marriages, births, deaths, class reunions or other important and interesting events in your lives that you think might be of interest to others.
+Or check out the "Guestbook" feature near the bottom of this page to provide information, ask questions or see the comments of others.
+And please check out the "Alumni Search" page and help us find missing alumni.